klahrich/chiefhustler/content/posts/bc-floods.md

 #### UPDATE (2021-11-29)

-Looks like I was wrong on the lumber supply crunch...
+Looks like I was wrong on the lumber supply crunch...I confused lumber **production** with lumber **transportation**.
+Mid-term, once transport lines repoen, this could be turn out to be NEGATIVE for lumber prices.

 {<<twitter 1465404058513018881>>}

+{<<twitter 1465365062940561408>>}

 ----